 How to – easier than house plants

-- Hang the part that looks like a seam (sort of like ribs) outwards, and slightly down if possible.
+- Hang the part that looks like a seam (like ribs) outwards and slightly down if possible.
 That’s where they emerge.
 See the photo above for what this looks like

 - Put in a warm area of the house, with temperatures of around 22-34o C /70-90o F

-- It’s very important to daily mist with water (lightly, like misted rain) so it doesn’t dry out
+- It’s important to mist daily with water (lightly, like misted rain) so it doesn’t dry out.

 In about 2-8 weeks, you will see them squirm out of their egg case.
 Once they start hatching, it only takes a couple of hours for them all to emerge.
 It’s pretty cool to watch!

-In colder climates, it’s important to hatch your case by mid July to allow them enough time to grow up, mate, and lay more egg cases for the next season.
+In colder climates, hatching your case by mid-July is important to allow them enough time to grow up, mate and lay more egg cases for the next season.

-You can keep them as pets, as long as you provide food for them regularly.
-And be sure to keep them in separate containers or they will eat each other!
+You can keep them as pets if you provide them with food regularly.
+And be sure to keep them in separate containers, or they will eat each other!

-Please see the video below for a pretty cool preview of what’s in store.
-We showed some kids, and the avid expressions of enthralled amazement are truly wonderful to see.
+Please see the video below for a cool preview of what’s in store.
+We showed some kids, and the avid expressions of amazement were truly wonderful to see.

 The Big Sis